 Exhibit Number Description 2.1 Separation Agreement, dated as of December 21, 2012, between Altisource Asset Management Corporation and Altisource Portfolio Solutions S.A. (incorporated by reference to Exhibit 2.1 of the Registrant's Current Report on Form 8-K filed with the Commission on December 28, 2012).
 3.1 Amended and Restated Articles of Incorporation of Altisource Asset Management Corporation (incorporated by reference to Exhibit 3.1 of the Registrant's Registration Statement on Form 10 filed with the Commission on December 5, 2012).
 3.2 First Amended and Restated Bylaws of Altisource Asset Management Corporation (incorporated by reference to Exhibit 3.2 of the Registrant's Registration Statement on Form 10 filed with the Commission on December 5, 2012).
 3.3 Certificate of Designations establishing the Company's Series A Convertible Preferred Stock (incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed with the Commission on March 19, 2014).
+10.1 Separation Agreement, dated as of October 26, 2016, between the Company and Kenneth D. Najour.
 31.1 Certification of CEO Pursuant to Section 302 of the Sarbanes-Oxley Act 31.2 Certification of CFO Pursuant to Section 302 of the Sarbanes-Oxley Act 32.1 Certification of CEO Pursuant to Section 906 of the Sarbanes-Oxley Act 32.2 Certification of CFO Pursuant to Section 906 of the Sarbanes-Oxley Act 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Extension Labels Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-^{} Filed herewith.
+Filed herewith.